Wolf3s/xbmc4xbox-python/python/Doc/library/bz2.rst

    .. method:: tell()

-      Return the current file position, an integer (may be a long integer).
+      Return the current file position, an integer.

    .. method:: write(data)

-      Write string *data* to file.
+      Write the byte string *data* to file.
 Note that due to buffering, :meth:`close` may be needed before the file on disk reflects the data written.

-   .. method:: writelines(sequence_of_strings)
+   .. method:: writelines(sequence_of_byte_strings)

-      Write the sequence of strings to the file.
+      Write the sequence of byte strings to the file.
 Note that newlines are not added.
-The sequence can be any iterable object producing strings.
-This is equivalent to calling write() for each string.
+The sequence can be any iterable object producing byte strings.
+      This is equivalent to calling write() for each byte string.

 Sequential (de)compression